thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 }
 ```

 We build a sequential promise that iterates over each image and processes it.
-Alternatively, you can use `Promise.all` to handle this in parallel, but you have to be careful of how you handle UI performance.
+Alternatively, you can use `Promise.all` to load images in parallel, but be aware of UI performance if you do that.

-*Speaking of performance, note the use of `tf.tidy` and `.dispose()`.
-These are two memory management functions that Tensorflow.js exposes; [you can learn more here](https://js.tensorflow.org/tutorials/core-concepts.html).
-Handling memory management is crucial for building a performant machine learning model in a browser.*

-You can put all this together with:
+Putting those functions together, we get:

 ```
 buildPretrainedModel().then(pretrainedModel => {
   loadImages(training, pretrainedModel).then(xs => {
-    ...
+    xs.print();
   })
 });
 ```

 Calling your data "x" and "y" is [a convention in the machine learning world](https://datascience.stackexchange.com/questions/17598/why-are-variables-of-train-and-test-data-defined-using-the-capital-letter-in-py), carrying over from its mathematical origins.
+You can call your variables whatever you want, but I find it useful to stick to the conventions where I can.

 ### Labels

-Next, you'll need to convert your labels into numbers.
+Next, you'll need to convert your labels into numeric form.
 However, it's not as simple as assigning a number to each category.
-Let's say you're workign with three categories of fruit:
+To demonstrate, let's say you're classifying three categories of fruit:

 ```
 raspberry - 0